-, Three mor ths e ended Nine mon ths ended Septen iber 3 30 Septen ıber r 30 - 2022 Effective tax rate 20 023 Effective tax rate 2022 Effective tax rate 2 2023 Effective tax rate IFRS tax expense and IFRS effective tax rate \$ 15.2 25 % \$ 18.9 19 % \$ 38.2 27% \$ 42.1 21% Tax costs (benefits) of the following items excluded from IFRS tax expense: Employee SBC expense 0.5 (0.5) 3.5 8.2 TRS FVAs (0.6) (0.6) Amortization of intangible assets (excluding computer software) 0.8 0.7 2.3 2.2 Other Charges (Recoveries) 0.6 0.7 (0.2) 1.5 Non-IFRS adjusted tax expense and non-IFRS adjusted effective tax rate \$ 17.1 21% \$ 19.2 20% \$ 43.8 21% \$ 53.4 21%
+Three mo Septer Nine months ended September 30 2022 Effective tax rate 2023 Effective tax rate 2022 Effective tax rate 2023 Effective tax rate IFRS tax expense and IFRS effective tax rate \$ 15.2 25 % \$ 18.9 19 % \$ 38.2 27 % \$ 42.1 21 % Tax costs (benefits) of the following items excluded from IFRS tax expense: Employee SBC expense 0.5 (0.5) 3.5 8.2 TRS FVAs (0.6) (0.6) Amortization of intangible assets (excluding computer software) 0.8 0.7 2.3 2.2 Other Charges (Recoveries) 0.6 0.7 (0.2) 1.5 Non-IFRS adjusted tax expense and non-IFRS adjusted effective tax rate \$ 17.1 21 % \$ 19.2 20 % \$ 43.8 21 % \$ 53.4 21 %

 - (3) Management uses non-IFRS adjusted free cash flow as a measure, in addition to IFRS cash provided by (used in) operations, to assess our operational cash flow performance.
 We believe non-IFRS adjusted free cash flow provides another level of transparency to our liquidity.
 Non-IFRS adjusted free cash flow is defined as cash provided by (used in) operations after the purchase of property, plant and equipment (net of proceeds from the sale of certain surplus equipment and property), lease payments, and Finance Costs (defined below) paid (excluding any debt issuance costs and when applicable, credit facility waiver fees paid).
 Finance Costs consist of interest expense and fees related to our credit facility (including debt issuance and related amortization costs), our interest rate swap agreements, our TRS Agreement, our accounts receivable sales program and customers' supplier financing programs, and interest expense on our lease obligations, net of interest income earned.
-We do not consider debt issuance costs paid (\$0.4 million in Q3 2023 and YTD 2022; respectively) or such waiver fees (when applicable) to be part of our ongoing financing expenses.
-As a result, these costs are excluded from total Finance Costs paid in our determination of non-IFRS adjusted free cash flow.
-We believe that excluding Finance Costs paid (other than debt issuance costs and credit-agreement-related waiver fees paid) from cash provided by operations in the determination of non-IFRS adjusted free cash flow does not represent residual cash flow available to Celestica for discretionary expenditures. - (4) Management uses non-IFRS adjusted ROIC as a measure to assess the effectiveness of the invested capital we use to build products or provide services to our customers, by quantifying how well we generate earnings relative to the capital we have invested in our business.
+We do not consider debt issuance costs paid (\$0.4 million in Q3 2023 and YTD 2023; nil and \$0.8 million in Q3 2022 and YTD 2022, respectively) or such waiver fees (when applicable) to be part of our ongoing financing expenses.
+As a result, these costs are excluded from total Finance Costs paid in our determination of non-IFRS adjusted free cash flow provides useful insight for assessing the performance of our core operations.
+Note, however, that non-IFRS adjusted free cash flow does not represent residual cash flow available to Celestica for discretionary expenditures. - (4) Management uses non-IFRS adjusted ROIC as a measure to assess the effectiveness of the invested capital we use to build products or provide services to our customers, by quantifying how well we generate earnings relative to the capital we have invested in our business.
 Non-IFRS adjusted ROIC is calculated by dividing annualized non-IFRS adjusted EBIAT by average net invested capital for the period.
 Net invested capital (calculated in the table below) is derived from IFRS financial measures, and is defined as total assets less: cash, ROU assets, accounts payable, accrued and other current liabilities, provisions, and income taxes payable.
-We use a two-point average to calculate average net invested capital for the quarter and a four-point average to calculate average net invested capital for Q3 2023 is the average of net invested capital as at September 30, 2023 and June 30, 2023, and average net invested capital for YTD 2023 is the average of net invested capital as at September 30, 2023, June 30, 2023, March 31, 2023 and December 31, 2022.
-A comparable financial measure to non-IFRS adjusted ROIC determined using IFRS measures would be calculated by dividing annualized IFRS earnings from operations by average net invested capital for the period.
+We use a two-point average to calculate average net invested capital for the quarter and a four-point average to calculate average net invested capital for the quarter and a four-point average to calculate average net invested capital for YTD 2023 is the average of net invested capital as at September 30, 2023, March 31, 2023 and June 30, 2023, and average net invested capital for YTD 2023 is the average of net invested capital as at September 30, 2023, March 31, 2023 and December 31, 2022.
+A comparable financial measure to non-IFRS adjusted ROIC determined using IFRS measures would be calculated by dividing annualized IFRS earnings from operations by average net invested capital for the period. - 34